professor/exceptional/API Design.md

-ptional design for the Android application cloud backend
+Exceptional design for the Android application cloud backend

 ### Requirements
  1. Registering a (deviceId, userEmail) pair with the server which will return an authentication token